M.Ed. in Education Administration and Policy, The University of Georgia, 2020

 Email: kimberlyc@utexas.edu

 Prior to starting graduate school, Kimberly worked as a College Adviser within a high school for the Carolina College Advising Corps and as a Data and Policy Fellow for the National College Advising Corps.
-She has also worked with the Girl Scouts, Boys & Girls Club, and other access and outreach organizations.
-Currently, she serves on the board of two non-profit organizations, Healthy Girls Save the World (NC) and One World Link (GA), and is the founder of the TSC Scholarship Foundation (NC).
-Through these organizations, Kimberly saw first-hand how a childs life trajectory is reliant on the chances of them being born into the -right- neighborhood, family economic bracket, and race.
-Such awareness has shaped her research passions and influenced her to continues to examine the ways in which K-12 policies impact academic achievement and educational opportunities for historically marginalized students.
-Kimberly hopes that her work will assist with creating a more equitable education system for all students.
+She has worked with access and outreach organizations like Girl Scouts and the Boys & Girls Club.
+As well as working for equity and social justice-orientated organizations like serving as a SELI Fellow (Southern Education Foundation) for the Annie E. Casey Foundation's Atlanta Civic Site and policy organizations like Every Texan.
+Currently, she is a research assistant on research projects examining race, racism, and equity and is a graduate assistant for UT’s Office of Admissions Access and Inclusion team.
+These many experiences have allowed Kimberly to see how a child’s life trajectory relies on their chances of being born into a certain neighborhood, family economic bracket, and race.
+Such awareness has shaped her research passions and influenced her to continue to examine how P-20 policies impact academic achievement and educational opportunities for historically marginalized students.
+Kimberly hopes that her work will assist in creating a more equitable education system for all students.